yaal-coop/canaille/doc/tutorial/install.rst

 .. parsed-literal::

-    docker run --publish-all yaalcoop/canaille:\ |version|\
+    docker run --name canaille-web -p 8000:8000 yaalcoop/canaille:\ |version|\

-The service is then available on the port 5000.
+The service is then available on the port 8000.
 It might not be very usable as is though, as it is currently unconfigured, and thus running with a file-based database, without a front web-server.

 Docker Compose